TimSansone/cse210-hw/README.md

 # cse210-student-template

-This is the starter code for students in CSE 210.
+This repository will host work completed by Tim Sansone for the BYU-I Spring Semester 2024.

 This repository contains the starter code for many different projects.
 They are arranged as follows: